 Royalties for copying done in primary and secondary schools are distributed based on copying surveys that are conducted in schools across Canada (excluding Quebec).
 These surveys are designed to provide a statistically relevant sample of which works are copied in primary and secondary schools.

 Want more information on our royalty distributions?
 Check out our royalty distribution schedule for 2019 (French).
 Click for more information on our royalty distributions as well as how we split royalties between creators and publishers.

-*A person, company, etc., to whom an Access Copyright license is granted or issued.
+*A person, company, etc., to whom an Access Copyright licence is granted or issued.